tokenspice/tokenspice/README.md

 **[Kanban Board](https://github.com/oceanprotocol/tokenspice/projects/1?add_cards_query=is%3Aopen)**

-### Context

-* Intro to SPICE & TokenSPICE [[Gslides - short](https://docs.google.com/presentation/d/167nbvrQyr6vdvTE6exC1zEA3LktrPzbR08Cg5S1sVDs)] [[Gslides - long](https://docs.google.com/presentation/d/1yUrU7AI702zpRZve6CCR830JSXrpPmfg00M5x9ndhvE)]
-* TE for Ocean V3 [[slides](http://trent.st/content/20201209%20TE%20for%20Ocean%20Protocol%20V3.pdf)] [[video](https://www.youtube.com/watch?v=ztnIf9gCsNI&ab_channel=TokenEngineering)] [[Gslides](https://docs.google.com/presentation/d/1DmC6wfyl7ZMjuB-h3Zbfy--xFuYSt3tGACpgfJH9ZFk/edit)], TE Community Workshop, Dec 9, 2020
-* TE for Ocean V4.1 [[slides](http://trent.st/content/20210521%20Ocean%20Market%20Balancer%20Simulations%20For%20TE%20Academy.pdf)] [[video](https://www.youtube.com/watch?v=TDG53PTbqhQ&ab_channel=TokenEngineering)] [[GSlides](https://docs.google.com/presentation/d/1JfFi9hT4Lf3UQKfCXGDhA27YPpPcWsXU7YArfRGAmMQ/edit#slide=id.p1)], TE Academy, May 21, 2021

-### Done so far:
-- Wrote Ocean Market V4.1 prototype smart contracts
-- Drew schematics for V3 & V4.1
-- Adapted TokenSPICE code
-  - Run EVM end-to-end via ganache
-  - Lets third-parties deploy to ganache, then uses at their ABIs
-  - ABIs are wrapped as classes, which are inside agents.
-  - Already include: Ocean datatokens, Ocean datatoken factory, Ocean friendly fork of Balancer AMM, Balancer AMM factory, etc. Have Unit tests for all.
-  - Started writing Python-level agent behaviors
-- Be able to specify a netlist and run, without having to fork [#30](https://github.com/oceanprotocol/tokenspice/issues/30)
-- Get *some* overall loop running that includes at least one EVM agent [#34](https://github.com/oceanprotocol/tokenspice/issues/34)

-### Roadmap - Near & Medium Term

-Mostly: see Kanban.
-Some of the bigger issues include:
+Some larger issues include:

 - **Improve Continuous Integration** - various issues, see kanban
 - **Finish + verify Ocean V3 agents** #28.
 AKA: System identification: high-fidelity model of Ocean V3 (w/ Balancer V1); fit the model to observed on-chain dynamics
 - **Finish + verify Ocean V4 agents** #29.
 AKA: Verification: high-fidelity model of Ocean V4 (w/ Balancer V2) base design, and the efficacy of each proposed mechanism.

-### Roadmap - Longer Term
+In the longer term, we can expect:

-We can expect improvements to TokenSPICE itself in the form of faster simulation speed, improved UX, and more.
+- Improvements to TokenSPICE itself in the form of faster simulation speed, improved UX, and more.

-**[Higher-level tools](README-tools.md).** TokenSPICE lends itself well to having tools built on top for design entry, verification, design space exploration, and more.
+- **[Higher-level tools](README-tools.md)** that use TokenSPICE, including design entry, verification, design space exploration, and more.

 # 🐋 Benefits of EVM Agent Simulation